quinneden/quinneden/README.md

 ### My Philosophy

 I am a **strong** believer in the open-source community.
 Sharing knowledge, learning from others, and contributing to projects that drive meaningful change are (truly) what fuel my passion as a developer.
-Especially when it can gently inconvenience profit-obsessed corporations and closed-source empires 😇.

 ### Projects & Contributions
 - [acmsg](https://github.com/quinneden/acmsg): Automated commit message generator using AI.